 looking forward to hear more from you.

-in fact its sensitivity beats the ridiculously sensitive charge detector circuit by a mile , as i also built it to and tested it so even though all the ghosts detectors also sense static charges to they also still ok at sensing ac fields and most sense the body e fields or energy fields or the aura as this 6 million gain circuit dose it well especially when you move your fingers when holding the box its housed in after letting your energy warm the box for a bit
+In fact its sensitivity beats the ridiculously sensitive charge detector circuit by a mile , as i also built it to and tested it so even though all the ghosts detectors also sense static charges to they also still ok at sensing ac fields.
+And most sense the body e fields or energy fields or the aura as this 6 million gain circuit does it well especially when you move your fingers when holding the box its housed in after letting your energy warm the box for a bit

 when it comes to sensing light (as in our opto-coupler) I think LDRs are more efficient.
 Moreover they are easy to handle and much cheaper.